-Butterfly weed (Asclepias tuberosa) was originally described by Carl Von Linneaus in 1753 in Species Plantarium.
+Butterfly weed (Asclepias tuberosa) was originally described by Carl Von Linnaeus in 1753 in Species Plantarum.
 It is in the milkweed genus of the Dogbane Family — Apocynaceae.
 The species has three subspecies that include Asclepias tuberosa ssp. interior, Asclepias tuberosa spp. rolfsii, and Asclepias tuberosa ssp. tuberosa.

 Description and Alternative Names

 Butterfly Weed grows from 1 to 3 feet tall and has orange or yellow flowers that can bloom throughout the summer and if warm into most of the fall.
 The leaves of the plant, unlike other milkweed plants, do not contain a milky sap, are 2 to 5 inches long and about 1 inch in width.

 Butterfly Weed is also known by pleurisy root, yellow milkweed, white-root, and silky swallow-wort.

 Butterfly Weed is found in eastern and southwestern North America.

 This plant likes a location that is in the full sun and prefers dry conditions but can also tolerate places that are slightly wet.
 It is suitable for meadow gardens and does not like to be moved because of the deep tap root that develops.

 Host Species and Pollinators